Effective Employee Retention Strategy: The 3 R’s to Retaining Great Employees

 What makes great employees great?
-It’s often a combination of experience, passion and belief in the company’s mission.
-No new hire is guaranteed to be great, and often younger employees take time to grow into their greatness over time, and this all at the company’s expense.
-Eventually, these great employees (particularly younger ones) will look around for other opportunities or be recruited away, so how do you retain top talent and prevent them from moving on?
+It’s often a combination of experience, passion, and belief in the company’s mission.
+No new hire is guaranteed to be great, and often younger employees take time to grow into their greatness over time.
+Employee retention rate, especially for young professionals, is notoriously low.
+Many will look around for greener pastures or be recruited away, so how do you retain top talent and prevent them from moving on?

-When you look at the greatest organizations in the present day, we see that the answer lies in three simple words: respect, recognition, and reward.
+When you look at the greatest organizations in the present day, we see that the answer lies not just in competitive compensation, but in three simple words: respect, recognition, and reward.
 These retention strategies can either enhance or hinder employee satisfaction.
-The greatest companies and business owners in the world live out these three core values across their organization, which helps them keep their greatest asset: their employees.
+The greatest companies and business owners in the world live out these three core values across their organization, which helps them keep their most valuable asset: their employees.

 How to Retain Great Employees